 Faculty may place required course materials on reserve at the Dartmouth libraries.
 All physical material (print or media) and electronic books (EBs) placed on reserve for a course are integrated into a course reserve webpage.
 Online reserve readings are posted by Library staff to Canvas under "Pages' and "Files" tabs.
 Faculty may copy and move these readings from the "Library Links" and "Library Reserves" folders for a better student learning experience.

 Placing Materials on Reserve (Fill out the form, save a copy to your computer, and email the file as an attachment.) ** If your course is cancelled, please let us know as soon as possible.**

 To determine if you need to fill out the copyright Fair Use section of the reserve form, click here.

-Use either the library catalog or the "Library Reserves/Guides" button in Canvas to identify all resources placed on course reserve.
-Online readings are available by clicking on the title.
-Authentication may be required to access online readings.
+Use either the library catalog or the "Library Reserves/Guides" button in Canvas to identify physical and electronic book resources placed on course reserve.
+Online readings are available through Canvas.

 Checking Out Materials: